Hesperian Health Guides

 hip bones

 You can feel your hip bones just below your waist.
 They are part of the pelvis.
 The pelvic area is everything between the hips.
-This is where a woman’s reproductive parts are.
+This is where the parts of the reproductive system are.

 No one should feel ashamed of any part of his or her body.

-But knowing how our bodies work means we can take better care of them.
-We can recognize problems and their causes and make better decisions about what to do about them.
-The more we know, the more we will be able to decide for ourselves if the advice that others give us is helpful or harmful.
+Knowing how our bodies work means we can take better care of ourselves We can recognize problems and their causes and make our own decisions about what to do about them The more we know, the more we will be able to decide for ourselves if the advice that others give us is helpful or harmful.